bioidiap/bob.learn.linear/doc/guide.rst

   array([ 0.55,  0.55])

-As was shown in the above example, the way to pass data through a machine is to call its :py:meth:`bob.learn.linear.Machine.__call__()` operator.
+As was shown in the above example, the way to pass data through a machine is to call its :py:meth:`bob.learn.linear.Machine.forward` function, for which the :py:meth:`bob.learn.linear.Machine.__call__` funciton is an alias.

-The first thing to notice about machines is that they can be stored and retrieved in HDF5 files (for more details in manipulating HDF5 files, please consult the documentation for :py:mod:`bob.io.base`.
-To save the before metioned machine to a file, just use the machine's :py:meth:`bob.learn.linear.Machine.save`` command.
+The first thing to notice about machines is that they can be stored and retrieved in :py:class:`bob.io.base.HDF5File`.
+To save the before metioned machine to a file, just use the machine's :py:meth:`bob.learn.linear.Machine.save` command.
 Because several machines can be stored on the same :py:class:`bob.io.base.HDF5File`, we let the user open the file and set it up before the machine can write to it: